yungyuc/nsdhw_20au/proposal/jspss93094/README.rst

 Perspective users
 =================

-The person who wanted to compress the large video.
+The person who :
+1. Wanted to compress the large video.
+2. Do not want to install the software.
+3. Can not upload the file online because of the large size.
+4. Found the results of compression is not well.

 System architecture
 ===================